-But, the bottom line is ThriveCart is absolutely worth it.
+ThriveCart has helped entrepreneurs generate over $2.0 billion in sales to date.
 It comes with an arsenal of tools designed to help you boost your conversions and sales, which means that this product will pay for itself quickly with a provable ROI (return on investment).

 Running a single campaign with just one bump or upsell could be all you need to pay for this software forever.
-In fact, that one campaign would likely pay for it many times over, and that’s why I highly recommend ThriveCart for marketers.
+That one campaign would likely pay for it many times over, and that’s why I think Thrivecart is a great investment.

 Who is ThriveCart Good For?